Board Fellows Program

 Application Timeline and Notification Dates

 The Foster Board Fellows Program offers one per year—each fall.
-You may apply on March 7, 2022 after all the nonprofits have been selected for the upcoming academic year.

 Eligibility